 Think of the basic rules you learned growing up, like saying please and thank you.
 Address people you don’t know as Mr., Mrs., or Dr.

-In professional email writing, only address someone by first name if they imply it’s okay to do so.
+In professional email writing, only address someone by their first name if they imply it’s okay to do so.

 Watch Your Tone